 If you do not feel this is right for you, that is perfectly fine, talk to your vet who will support you no matter if you want to with you pet or not.

-This is obviously a difficult time but if possible try not to get too emotional at first since it might be picked up by your pet.
+This is obviously a difficult time but if possible try not to get too emotional.
+This is crucial, as your pet might detect these feelings.

 For some pet owners, the choice is simple – they want to bury their pet in their garden.
 If you know in advance that you want a cremation you can arrange this with our Caring Coordinators.
 You can also discuss this with your vet whilst they are at your home, they can help you make all the arrangement.
 Your vet will also be able to to take your pet animal away with them following the gentle euthanasia.
 If you choose an individual cremation, they will return your pet’s ashes to you in an urn of your choice.
 You may even wish to scatter their ashes at a favourite place.

 Losing an animal can be very distressing.
-Simply put, it is losing a member of the family and can provoke a strong and lasting sense of pain and grief, which others close to you may not understand.
-Even worse, many bereaved pet owners may be reluctant to share their sense of loss. the grieving should not be underestimated.
+Simply put, it is losing a member of the family and can provoke a strong and lasting sense of pain and grief.
+However, others close to you may not understand.
+Even worse, many bereaved pet owners are reluctant to share their sense of loss.
+You should not underestimate the grieving process.

 You will not have a surprise seeing or hearing a lost pet in familiar places for a long while after they have gone.
-Anyone who has not personally gone through the trauma of saying goodbye to a beloved pet might not understand how bad it can feel.
+Anyone who has not gone through the trauma of saying goodbye to a pet might not understand your feelings.

-While it may not be true that time heals all wounds, with time the happy memories usually overpower the bad ones.
+While it may not be true that time heals all wounds, happy memories usually overpower bad ones.

-It feels odd living without a friend you have known and loved for many years, and the house may seem empty without them.
+It feels odd living without a friend you have known and loved for many years.
+For instance, your house may seem empty without them.
 Inevitably, thoughts turn to filling the gap.
 But when is too soon?
 Could you cope with a playful kitten or boisterous puppy?
 Or could you welcome a rescue cat or dog into your life?
 Some feel they must observe a period of mourning out of simple respect.
 Others feel it would disloyal to even think of taking another animal into their heart.

-In reality, many pet owners simply miss the experience of being a pet owner and it’s not uncommon for them to be looking into giving another animal a home within weeks.
+In reality, many pet owners simply miss the experience of being a pet owner.
+As such, it’s not uncommon for them to be looking into giving another animal a home within weeks.
 However long it takes for you to want to be a pet guardian again is entirely up to you.
 Don’t feel pressured either way.